 Iranian applicants must plan on applying and getting admitted to LSU well in advance (we suggest a year in advance of the semester in which you would like to be admitted).
 During the visa application process, all applicants from Iran are subject to additional security clearances which take several months to complete.
 It is therefore critical for Iranian applicants to apply as early as possible.

 No. Though we understand that the application fee may be a financial burden for some, this is a university requirement.
 The application fee cannot be waived.

 Should any documents be mailed directly to the CEE graduate program?

 No documents should be mailed directly to the CEE graduate program.
-All required admission documents and scores should be mailed directly to the Graduate School.
-Documents received by the Graduate School will be reviewed and then uploaded to your application, for the department to view.
+Paper documents are discourages, but if necessary, admission documents and scores can be mailed directly to the Graduate School.
+Documents received by the Graduate School will be reviewed and then uploaded to your application for the department to view.

 How can I get my GRE/TOEFL/IELTS score re-sent to LSU?

 - If the Graduate School did not receive your official test score from ETS, you will have to contact ETS and ask them to re-send the score to LSU (school code 6373).

 - If you have any questions regarding your GRE Report of Scores or want them to re-send your scores to LSU, call Educational Testing Service (ETS) at 1-609-771-7670 or 1-866-473-4373 (toll free for test takers in the U.S., U.S. Territories, and Canada) between 8:00 a.m. and 7:45 p.m.
 EST or email firstname.lastname@example.org

 Does the CEE graduate program require a writing sample?